AlienMajik/pwnagotchi_plugins/README.md

 - **Bluetooth Enabled**: Required for Bluetooth scanning.
 Ensure Bluetooth is activated on your Pwnagotchi (`sudo hciconfig hci0 up`).

 - **Internet Access (for Viewing)**: The device you use to view the web interface (e.g., your phone or computer) needs internet to load map tiles and Leaflet.js.
 The Pwnagotchi itself doesn't require an internet connection.

+- **Aircraft Data (Optional):** For aircraft tracking, provide a JSON file with aircraft data (e.g., /root/handshakes/skyhigh_aircraft.json).
+If not present, aircraft tracking is automatically disabled.

 ## Installation Instructions